-On March 27, 2023, the Company closed non-brokered private placements consisting of Ontario charity flow-through units offered at a price of \$0.84 per Charity FT Unit and Ontario flow-through units offered at a price of \$0.63 per ON FT Unit for gross proceeds to the Company of \$1,140,130.
-In connection with the closing of the Offering, the Company issued an aggregate total of 1,548,171 flow-through units with each flow-through unit being comprised of one flow-through share and one half of one common share purchase warrant (each whole warrant, a "Warrant").
+On March 27, 2023, the Company closed a non-brokered private placement consisting of Ontario charity flow-through units offered at a price of \$0.84 per Charity FT Unit and Ontario flow-through units offered at a price of \$0.63 per ON FT Unit for gross proceeds to the company of \$1,140,130.
+In connection with the closing of the Offering, the Company issued an aggregate total of 1,548,177 flow-through units with each flow-through unit being comprised of one flow-through share and one half of one common share purchase warrant (each whole warrant, a "Warrant").
 In connection with the private placement closed, a premium was received for the flow-through shares resulting in an initial liability of \$350,563.

-The flow-through liability is amortized to Other Income in the statement of profit or loss, based on the percentage of the eligible expenditures incurred during the year.
-As at December 31, 2023, the Company has an obligation to spend \$516,192 by December 31, 2024, by which time the outstanding flow-through share premium liability of \$202,790 will be settled when these flow-through expenditures are incurred.
+The flow-through liability is amortized to the statement of profit or loss, based on the percentage of the eligible expenditures incurred during the year.
+As at December 31, 2024, the Company has incurred all expenditures required and \$202,790 (2023 - \$147,773) was recognized in the statement of profit or loss.